 - Compression Garments — A tight-fitting shirt can ease stress.
 These garments fit snugly on the body (not neck!!!) and give your doggo a sense of comfort.
 Commonly referred to as Thundershirts because of their use during storms, you can easily make your own Thundershirt at home.

 - Medication — Some dogs may require medicine to soothe their anxiety.
 Anxiety medications include prescription and over-the-counter options and should be discussed with your vet before use.

-- Background Noise — Softly playing music or leaving the television on can help block out stress-causing noises like construction or other barking dogs.
+- Background Noise — Softly playing music, using a white noise machine, or leaving the television on can help block out stress-causing noises like construction or other barking dogs.
 The sound can mimic people being home too, making him feel more secure.

 Do you use any of these methods to help your doggo relax?
 Have any other tricks up your sleeve?
 Let us know in the comments.